Vanquish (video game): Plot

 As Sam reaches the microwave station, Candide tells Sam that Burns and Winters have betrayed the United States, before being killed by Burns.
 Burns tells Sam that he will change the microwave's target to Moscow under Winters' orders, explaining the city's destruction as an "economic stimulus package."
 Sam defeats Burns, who orders him to escape.
 Burns uses a bomb in his bionic arm to kill himself and the remaining Bravo Company troops.
 Zaitsev tells Sam that Winters had secretly supported the Order of the Russian Star, but she betrayed them by using the coup as a pretext to declare war on Russia.
 He claims that she intends to use it to cement American hegemony worldwide and that the Order preemptively attacked the station as retribution.
 Sam defeats two slave units and learns that Zaitsev had controlled them.
 Zaitsev activates a tactical nuke inside the remaining suit to destroy Providence and prevent anyone from reclaiming it.
-Sam boards an escape pod and survives the explosion, reuniting with Elena on their ship.
-Zaitsev escapes as well and is congratulated by his superiors for accomplishing the mission and being told to move on to the next phase of the plan.
-Winters commits suicide after realizing that Sam has enough evidence to have her charged with treason.
+Sam boards an escape pod, survives the explosion, and reunites with Elena on their ship.
+Zaitsev escapes as well, and is congratulated by his superiors for accomplishing the mission and being told to move on to the next phase of the plan.
+Winters commits suicide after being charged with treason and exposed by Sam.